Hillbilly Travelogue: Prague.

 That trash-heap pic was taken at about 10 a.m., and when we walked back through the square at roughly 3 p.m., all the crap was gone.
 I have never been more excited about and impressed by someone else’s intelligence than I was right then.
 Whoever put out the order to have that monstrosity cleaned up is my own personal hero forever.

-Of the three countries we spent time in on this trip, only one is on the Euro currency (Austria).
-The Czech Republic still uses their koruna (usually shown on prices as CZK), and all I know is that getting cash out of the ATM there is a heady experience and will make you feel rich if you pretend to yourself that you don’t know math.
+The Czech Republic is an EU member but not part of the eurozone, still using their (usually shown on prices as CZK).
+Getting cash out of the ATM there is a heady experience and will make you feel rich if you forget math.

-Rupert was paying for our drinks with that bill, and I was all spazzed with my Holy shit!!!, and he was all patient with his Um sweetie, remember what we talked about?, and I let him explain to me again that 1000 CZK = $53.61.
+Rupert was paying for our drinks with that bill, and I was all Holy shit!!!.
+Rupert was patient: Umm sweetie, remember what we talked about?, and explained to me again that 1000 CZK = $53.61.

-I decided not to pay attention to his silly maths and ridiculous truths, and to let myself feel like a superstar, until I bought a dozen postcards the next day at the Prague castle and the girl chirpily announced that my total was 300 CZK.
+Whatever.
+I decided not to pay attention to his silly maths and ridiculous facts, and let myself feel like a superstar until I bought a dozen postcards the next day at the Prague castle and the girl announced my total was 300 CZK.
+Oh.

-Maybe I didn’t see enough art in America, or maybe the Central/Eastern Europeans are just freaky, but I was a little disturbed by some of the sculpture I saw in Prague.
+Maybe I haven’t seen enough art in my life or maybe Central Europeans are just freaky, but I was a little disturbed by some of the sculpture I saw in Prague.
 Tell me you do not have troubled feelings about gynecology or amputations, or fuckin’ muppets, from this:

-It’s for/about/of Franz Kafka, the famous writer.
-Rupert and I stood staring for a few moments, trying to deal with it, and never really did.
-I just don’t think that kind of “art” is something that is dealt with so much as accepted and moved on from.
+It’s Franz Kafka, the famous writer.
+Rupert and I stood staring for a few moments, trying to come to terms with it, and never really did.
+That kind of “art” is something that you don’t so much deal with, but accept and move on from.

-We were actually on that street looking not for the statue but for the Old Jewish Cemetery, which is just to the left of this.
-I wanted to go into the cemetery and the Pinkas Synagogue it’s attached to (the cemetery is hundreds of years old and has over 12,000 tombstones piled up on each other), but there was a giant group of Jewish tourists there right then, and the truth is, we didn’t want to interfere.
-We may be hillbilly ‘Murricans but we know when to defer.
+We were actually on that street looking for the Old Jewish Cemetery, which is just to the left of the vag-head Kafka.
+I wanted to go into the cemetery and the Pinkas Synagogue it’s attached to (the cemetery is hundreds of years old and has over 12,000 tombstones piled up on each other), but there was a giant group of Jewish tourists there right then, and the truth is, we didn’t want to interfere or add to the chaos.

-The Kafka was not the freaky-deakiest sculpture/statue thingy we saw in Prague.
+Frighteningly, the Kafka was not the freaky-deakiest sculpture we saw on the streets of Prague.

 One of the most fun and exciting things about blogging is posting things like that photo, saying I don’t “get” it, and then watching the comments but most often the private emails pour in (because they know what dicks they sound like) that try to “explain” the “symbolism” to me.